 - 1) The students' full name, grade level, school name, and MESA center must be clearly labeled on the DNA model.
-A 10% penalty in the score will be assessed for failing to properly label. - 2) Each team members' name, school name, and MESA Center must be completely filled out on the answer sheet. - 3) Teams must consist of 2-3 students.
+A 10% penalty in the score will be assessed for failing to properly label. - 2) Each team members' name, school name, and MESA Center must be completely filled out on the answer sheet. - 3) Teams must consist of 2 to 3 students.
 Teams consisting of 1 student will not be allowed to compete. - 4) Teams will be allotted 15 minutes to solve the crime. - 5) All parts on the DNA model must be CLEARLY labeled and bonds placed correctly to display the double helix.
 (Students MUST create a DNA model in order to compete).
 Required and labeled parts to be included: - a.
 Adenine - b.
 Thymine - c.
 Guanine - d.
 Cytosine - e.
-Sugar phosphate backbone - 6) The DNA model must be MINIMUM width of 10 inches by 10 inches and MAXIMUM width of 15 inches by 15 inches with a HEIGHT minimum of 10 inches and maximum 15 inches. - 7) All materials are legal with the exception of food, hazardous materials, or unsafe energy. - 8) Answer sheets will be placed in front of judges, students must return to the answer sheet after every question and write answers in front of judges. - a.
-Students may NOT change answers once submitted. - 9) Each clue must be answered before moving on to the next clue and receiving the next clue in the case. - 10) Only answers submitted in the designated format or location will be assessed. - 11) The clues will be based on the ones provided by the host and vary from punnett squares, genotypes, phenotypes, and types of cells including plants and animals.
+Sugar phosphate backbone - 6) The DNA model must have MINIMUM width of 26 cm by 26 cm and MAXIMUM width of 38 cm by 38 cm with a HEIGHT minimum of 26 cm and maximum 38 cm. - 7) All materials are legal with the exception of food, hazardous materials, or unsafe energy. - 8) Answer sheets will be placed in front of judges; students must return to the answer sheet after every question and write answers in front of judges. - a.
+Students may NOT change answers once submitted. - 9) Each clue must be answered before moving on to the next clue and receiving the next clue in the case. - 10) Only answers submitted in the designated format or location will be scored. - 11) The clues will be based on the ones provided by the host and vary from punnett squares, genotypes, phenotypes, and types of cells including plants and animals.